Searchbreed

 Newfoundlands need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Giant breed. ~2,000-2,800 kcal/day.
+Giant breed.
+Calorie needs vary widely with size, sex, age, and activity; calculate portions for the individual dog.
 Joint and heart health are the primary concerns.
 Key nutrients to look for: glucosamine, chondroitin, taurine, omega-3.

 Newfoundlands are better suited to experienced owners.
 They're sweet, patient, devoted — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.